bniladridas/TestApp/docs/deployment.md

 # Deployment

-TestApp is configured for deployment on Vercel.
+TestApp is configured for deployment on Vercel and GitLab.

 ## Vercel Setup